 (Update 2018: Jardin d’Acclimatation closed for renovations until May 1)

 If you’re looking for a more artistic Easter celebration, RSVP to one of the workshops at Musée de Montmartre.
 There are two different sessions offered across four days, guaranteed to bring out your kid’s inner creative genius!
 Each session includes a tour of the museum, followed by Easter themed arts and crafts for kids 6-12.

 If Montmartre is your destination of choice, you can spend Easter Sunday looking for Easter eggs with one of the best views in town!
 The tourism office of Montmartre is hosting two Easter egg hunts for kids 3 and up…be sure to register early!

 Why not take advantage of the long weekend to explore some of the magnificent châteaux and natural spaces just outside of the big city?

 For a playful and arty Easter, visit the lush grounds of this jewel of a château for one of the grandest egg hunts in Ile-de-France.
-Six international artists will be invited to create egg-shaped works of art in front of visitors in this magnificent 17th century castle.
-Family activities and chocolate demonstrations daily, plus a raffle draw for a 1m high chocolate squirrel!
+This magnificent 17th century castle, only one hour from Paris, will be specially decorated for the occasion by Villeroy & Boch.
+Family activities and chocolate demonstrations daily are organized daily, plus a special egg hunt just for grown-ups!

 ALTERNATIVELY: If you prefer to kick back and enjoy a leisurely Easter Brunch, check out our guide to 15 Best Weekend Brunches in and Around Paris for ideas!